adangert/JoustMania/README.md

 Oust
 ====
-A love letter to [Johann Sebastian Joust](http://www.jsjoust.com/), designed for playing outdoors at festivals in the dark.
+A love letter to [Johann Sebastian Joust](http://www.jsjoust.com/) designed for playing outdoors at festivals in the dark.
 All night long (all night).

 ![Rpi Oust Setup](sandwich_box.jpg)

 A long time ago on a boat far far away
 --------------------------------------
-When organising [Electromagnetic Wave](https://www.emfcamp.org/wave) in early 2013, we asked some of the [Wild Rumpus](http://thewildrumpus.co.uk/) organisers to run evening games on the boat.
+When organising [Electromagnetic Wave](https://www.emfcamp.org/wave) in early 2013 we asked some of the [Wild Rumpus](http://thewildrumpus.co.uk/) organisers to run evening games on the boat.
 A very beta version of Joust was run on the deck to rave reviews.

 Fast forward to 2015.
 We've taken Joust (in both beta and final versions) to [OHM](https://en.wikipedia.org/wiki/Observe._Hack._Make.) in 2013, [EMF](https://www.emfcamp.org) in 2014, and [CCC Camp](https://events.ccc.de/camp/2015/wiki/Main_Page) in 2015.
 Every time the game runs all night with almost no supervision.

-By this point the game has developed a bit of a following, and people are actively seeking us out to play.
+By this point the game has developed a bit of a following and people are actively seeking us out to play.
 But there are problems.
-Joust requires a laptop to run (meaning we need to be near a power supply, and can't leave it alone), it needs speakers for the music (which we never have), and people have trouble understanding the gameplay without the announcements and cues.
+Joust requires a laptop to run (meaning we need to be near a power supply and can't leave it alone), it needs speakers for the music (which we never have), and people have trouble understanding the gameplay without announcements and cues.

 I went to CCC prepared.
-We had 11 move controllers, three Raspberry Pi's, 46 Ah of portable batteries, and more bluetooth adapters than there are frequency-hopping channels.
+We had 11 move controllers, three Raspberry Pi's, 46 Ah of portable batteries, and more bluetooth adapters than there are bluetooth channels.

 Oust is the result.
-It runs on a Raspberry Pi 2, can run up to 8 controllers (maybe more), and is specifically designed for environments so loud that sign language is required.
+It runs on a Raspberry Pi 2, can run up to 8 controllers (maybe more), and is specifically designed for environments so loud sign language is required.

-It was playtested and tweaked extensively at CCC, at one point with a circle of approximately 150 people playing & watching.
+It was playtested and tweaked extensively at CCC - at one point with a circle of approximately 150 people playing & watching.
 The longest game I recorded finished after 9 hours of continuous play.

 How to Oust
 -----------